wilzbach/docs.asyncy.com/storyscript/README.md

 ![design of a story](./design-of-a-story.png)

-::: tip The Syntax
+::: tip Inspiration behind Storyscript
-**Natural, familiar and intuitive**; Storyscript is inspired by the Zen of Python, the beauty of Ruby, the declarative nature of Swift and some flavors from other popular languages.
+Natural, familiar and intuitive; Storyscript is inspired by the Zen of Python, the beauty of Ruby, the declarative nature of Swift and some flavors from other popular languages.
 :::

 Many think of Storyscript as glue code for microservices, flow code, low-code, or pure business-logic programming.
 We call this **top-level programming**.
 The diagram shows how the language focuses on the most important aspect of application development: the business-logic.